0xPolygon/polygon-docs/docs/pos/reference/contracts/stakingmanager.md

-For the Polygon PoS' Proof of Security based consensus, all the $2/3+1$ proof verification and handling of staking, rewards are executed on the Ethereum smart contract.
+For the Polygon PoS Proof of Security based consensus, all the $2/3+1$ proof verification and handling of staking, rewards are executed on the Ethereum smart contract.
 The whole design follows this philosophy of doing less on the Mainnet contract.
 It does information verification and pushes all the computation-heavy operations to L2 (read about [Heimdall](https://docs.polygon.technology/pos/architecture/heimdall/)).

 *Stakers* are divided into *validators*, *delegators*, and *watchers* (for fraud reporting).